Abrish273/sch-centralbank/ReadMe.md

 - used to seed the super admin manually if not working

-// on sanitize password input problem
+// send OTP && verify OTP
+//